ome/omero-documentation/omero/developers/python3-migration.rst

 `long` no longer exists.
 Replace `omero.rtypes.wrap(long_value)` with `omero.rtypes.rlong(long_value)`.

 Division with `/` now produces a floating point.
-For example, `choice * int(percent) / 100` no longer produces an int's in Python 3.
+For example, `choice * int(percent) / 100` no longer produces an integer in Python 3.
 Use `//`.